 2019 AP Exam Registration

-Registrations for late testing exams will open April 3–April 24, 2019.
-Late Testing Exams will be held May 22–May 24.
-Please see the 2019 AP Late Testing and AP Exam Late Testing Schedule below for details.
+Late Testing Exams will be held May 22-May 24.
+Please see the 2019 AP Late Testing schedule below.

 2019 Regular Testing AP Exam Schedule in India

 - You cannot take 2 exams scheduled at the same time during the Regular Testing period.
 Instead, you can take one of the clashing exams during the Late Testing period.